46353658/comic-stock/known_issues.md

-- Not closing pipe (rest requests)
+- Not closing pipe (rest requests) (as per suppliers.component.ts)
+    - question: should I be using a different subscription
 - any
 - Navigation after action
 - First delete does not immediately update